lcarsdev/TechnicalAssessment/README.md

 # Introduction
-This Azure DevOps project is what you will use to submit your code for review.
-There is one Repo and that is where you will submit your code.
+This repo is what you will use to submit your code for review.
 The goal is for you to push your code to this repository so we can review it.
 You may push code up here as early and often as you wish.
 The requirements for what you are to build are detailed below.
 The only people who will access this are Lehigh County team members.
 In other words, no other Candidates will have access to this project.

 # Summary
-You are to develop a small web application that allows a user enter expense information.
+You are to develop a small web application that allows a user to enter expense information.
 Your application should meet the minimum requirements explained below and should follow the architecture guidelines outlined.

 # Application Requirements
 Your users are in need of a system where they can enter expense reports.
 Expense reports have a name (or purpose), a date, and one or more line items.